FASHI: A search for extragalactic OH megamasers with FAST: Summary

-In the detected 27 OHMs of this work, 13 OHMs are ULIRGs and 14 OHMs are LIRGs, ranging from $10^{11.70\pm0.03}$ to $10^{12.43\pm0.01} \Lsun$ with a median of $10^{12.00\pm0.02} \Lsun$.
-This means that all 27 OHMs have relatively high FIR luminosities.
-The strong FIR emission suggest that the host system has undergone a very recent and strong starburst.
-The multi-wavelength SED fitting results also show that the OH host galaxies are massive ($M_* \simeq 10^{11}M_\odot$) galaxies with the SFR above the star-forming main sequence.
-The higher $A_V$ value of the OH galaxies from the SED fit is also consistent with the high IR luminosities.
-On the other hand, not all ULIRGs have detectable OH emission, suggesting that the OH emission may be triggered within a specific stage of the merger.
+Of the detected 27 OHMs of this work, 13 OHMs are ULIRGs and 14 OHMs are LIRGs, ranging from $10^{11.70\pm0.03}$ to $10^{12.43\pm0.01} \Lsun$ with a median of $10^{12.00\pm0.02} \Lsun$.
+As expected, all 27 OHMs have relatively high FIR luminosities.
+This is because the OHM sample was selected by cross-correlation with the IRAS-selected PSCz.
+The multi-wavelength SED fitting results also show that the OH host galaxies for such 27 OHMs are massive ($M_\star \simeq 10^{11}M_\odot$) galaxies with {SFRs that place them above} the star-forming main sequence.
+The higher $A_V$ values for the OH hosts from the SED fit are also consistent with the high IR luminosities.
+On the other hand, not all ULIRGs have detectable OH emission, suggesting that the OH emission may be triggered within a specific stage of the merger or may have its visibility limited by orientation effects.

 FAST, with its 19-beam array and UWB receiver, will be a powerful tool for observing more OHMs and unraveling their mystery in the future.